 According to our estimates, the sector has grown on average at a 110% CAGR (Compound Annual Growth Rate) between 2012 and 2021.
 However, we should point out that this might be an overestimation due to extremely low base values in the early days of marketplace lending.
 In the last five years (2017-2021), the sector grew at “only” 38% – more in line with estimates of other research centers.

 New platforms have been entering the market at an astonishing pace.
 Out of the 187 European marketplace lending platforms in our database, only 31 existed back in 2012.
 However, there are at least two caveats to it:

 - The market is saturating and maturing.
 Most of the currently competing platforms launched in 2014-2016 (just before the massive boom in funding volumes).
 In recent years, though, fewer and fewer new platforms are entering the market, and several big players have established a strong position in their respective market segments.

 - The proliferation of new platforms does not mean more providers of the same service.
 When the first platform – Zopa, launched in 2005, it offered exclusively consumer loans based on a “traditional” P2P lending model.
 Since then, marketplace lending platforms have expanded their product offerings, from student loans to litigation financing to even funding shipbuilding ventures.
 Platforms have experimented with their business models, such as aggregating loan offerings from brokers (resale lending) or originating loans themselves (balance sheet lending).

-Highly specialised niche platforms aside, business and property lending have become mainstream investment classes, challenging the historical dominance of consumer finance in marketplace lending.
+Highly specialized niche platforms aside, business and property lending has become mainstream investment classes, challenging the historical dominance of consumer finance in marketplace lending.
 Even though consumer lending remains the leading sub-sector with almost two-thirds of the total funding volume in continental Europe, its share has decreased significantly over the years (from 94% in 2012 to 64% in 2021).

 Regulation is becoming a key issue.